goldcaddy77/warthog/README.md

 <summary>Expand for Breaking change details</summary>
 <p>

+### Deprecated individual `WARTHOG_APP_*` variables in favor of `WARTHOG_API_BASE_URL`

+It's a pain to have to manage 3 separate environment variables for setting the base API URL.
+We still support this, but prefer the new `WARTHOG_API_BASE_URL` and will use it first if it's present when spinning up a server.

 ### BaseModel has been overhauled

 - SchemaGenerator no longer generates a Binding by default, must now pass a param in and pass `--binding` in the CLI